aegis-icons/aegis-icons/CONTRIBUTING.md

   - Remember to **rename the artboard** (`Shift + O`) before saving.
 - For other softwares, just save as SVG.
   - Remember to **remove the guide strokes!**
+  - In Inkscape, save the SVG as "Plain SVG", not "Inkscape SVG".
 - Then export file as a PNG with original height and width (1024 x 1024 px).
   - Use **1x scale** for Illustrator CC's "Export for Screens" (`Alt + Ctrl + E` on Windows, `⌘ + Option + E` on MacOS).